-Arriving at the Tofino marina, we were greeted promptly and kindly by Captain Josh, a 20-year Tofino native that – as we would soon learn – knows the area like the back of his hand.
+Arriving at the Tofino boat tours marina, we were greeted promptly and kindly by Captain Josh, a 20-year Tofino native that – as we would soon learn – knows the area like the back of his hand.
 Seated directly next to Captain Josh was First Mate Scout, a beautiful, friendly nine-month-old Husky.
 Needless to say, we hadn’t even left the marina yet and my kids were already loving the animals!

 As we boarded our vessel for the morning, Captain Josh presented us with a difficult decision.
 Long Beach Lodge offers both Whale Watching and Bear Watching excursions depending on the season.
 Since we were right in-between each season, it was up to us to decide: do we hit the open water in search of whales, or stick near the coast, eyes wide for black bears?

 In the end, we decided on the whale watching excursion and could not have been happier with our decision, as we ended up seeing a whole amazing variety of wildlife!

 First up on our list of wildlife were the stars of the show: the whales!
 Specifically, we came upon a Gray Whale, a massive creature native to this Pacific region.
 Hearing the sound of the massive blast of air leaving their blowholes is something our family will never forget.
 Truly amazing!

 After checking off the big guy, Captain Josh brought us closer to shore to see if we could find some other varieties of native species.
 My daughter is obsessed with sea otters, and so she was over the moon every time we came across a sea otter.
 We even saw one otter doing battle with a brave seagull trying to steal his lunch from right out of his hands!
 But the highlight of this stop had to be witnessing the iconic image of an otter couple taking a nap while holding hands.
 So cute!